ZhuangLab/storm-analysis/doc/source/analysis.rst

    .. note:: Drift can be estimated with the program ``zstack_xydrift.py``.
 You will need to
 	     have found localizations in the first and last frame of the PSF calibration movie.

-5. Create a text file containin the z offset of each frame of the PSF calibration movie.
+5. Create a text file containing the z offset of each frame of the PSF calibration movie.
 One possibility is to use ``spliner/offset_to_z.py``.

 6. Measure the PSF for each plane. ::